home-assistant/developers.home-assistant/docs/dev_101_events.md

 ## Firing events

 To fire an event, you have to interact with the event bus.
 The event bus is available on the Home Assistant instance as `hass.bus`.
+Please be mindful of the data structure as documented on our [Data Science portal](https://data.home-assistant.io/docs/events/#database-table).

 Example component that will fire an event when loaded.
 Note that custom event names are prefixed with the component name.